Octops/gameserver-ingress-controller/README.md

 You can find examples of different issuers on the [deploy/cert-manager](deploy/cert-manager) folder.
 Make sure you update the information to reflect your environment before applying those manifests.

 For a quick test you can use the [examples/fleet.yaml](examples/fleet.yaml).
-This manifest will deploy a simple http gameserver that keeps the health check and changes the state to "Ready".
+This manifest will deploy a simple http game server that keeps the health check and changes the state to "Ready".
 ```bash
 $ kubectl apply -f examples/fleet-domain.yaml